Mwakisaghu/mns-bc-user-manual-build/docs/DMU/03-Defaulters-Management.md

 ---

 <div class="customized-intro-container" id="introduction">
     <p> In this section, we'll guide you through effectively managing and identifying defaulters within the system.
-Business Central provides powerful tools and modules to assist you in this process.
+Business Central provides powerful tools and modules to assist you in this process.</p>

-This module simplifies the process of identifying and managing accounts that have defaulted on loan payments. </p>
+    <p>This module simplifies the process of identifying and managing accounts that have defaulted on loan payments.</p>
 </div>

 ---